 For years, conventional wisdom was that October was a great month to visit–a sweet spot of low crowds and nice weather.
 That ceased being true about a decade ago, and was driven in large part by an uptick in conventions business and the Free Dining promotion.
 With the exception of fall break and the aforementioned holiday, it seems to have resumed being true–at least to some degree–in the last 3 years.
 Of course, that stretch hasn’t exactly been normal, hence the low confidence in this suggestion.

 The tradeoff is taking the greater gamble on crowds than late August through September is the smaller gamble on weather.
 (All of these dates are the “heart” of Halloween, which starts in mid-August.)
 Prices are also higher for these travel dates.
 And again, you’re gambling on weather to some degree even with this week–Hurricane Nicole caused a closure in early November!

-You’ll notice the window is smaller this year than in November 2024, which is due to the timing of Veterans Day and Thanksgiving.
+You might notice that the window shifts for November 2024 and 2025, which is due to the timing of Veterans Day and Thanksgiving as compared to the last two years.
 It’s also likely to be a better set of dates next year than it is this year from an attendance perspective.
 Qualitatively, both a great in terms of typical weather and seasonal events–Christmas is far and away our favorite time of year at Walt Disney World.

 The only downside to these dates is that they’re early in the holiday season before all of the resorts are decked out for Christmas and prior to the start of EPCOT’s Festival of the Holidays.
 Still, the other 3 parks will be decked out for Christmas, as well some of EPCOT–you just won’t have the food booths, storytellers (Global Santas, for lack of a better term), or Candlelight Processional.